Youth Engagement

 WhyArts Saturday Academy

-The program is open to students grades 4-12 from our current roster of participating Omaha metropolitan schools.
-The classes are separated by age group.
-The program consists of six three-hour workshops held on Saturday mornings.
+The program is open to students grades 4-12 from our current roster of participating Omaha metropolitan schools and young adults with disabilities.
+The program consists of three-hour workshops held on six Saturday mornings.
 It is offered three times per year in the fall, winter, and spring.
 Classes are held at an accessible partner site bringing together students from all over the district to meet and work as a diverse group.

 For more information on any of our programs, please contact info@whyartsinc.org